 Tax Audit Services

-TaxAct reduces your audit risk with TaxAct alerts, which searches your returns for potential errors that can increase the risk of an audit.
-In the case that you are audited, TaxAct partners with Protection Plus to offer full audit assistance.
+TaxAct reduces your audit risk with TaxAct Alerts, which searches your returns for potential errors that can increase the risk of an audit.
+In the event that you are audited, TaxAct partners with Protection Plus to offer full audit assistance.

 You can enroll in Protection Plus when you file your return.
 Protection Plus covers your return for three years and guides you through the audit process.
 It handles all IRS correspondence and you also get assistance with tax debt and tax fraud incidents.
-This protection doesn’t come automatically with any TaxAct plan, so you’ll have to pay an additional cost.
+This protection doesn’t come automatically with any TaxAct plan.
+You will have to pay an additional cost of $44.95.